w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

   This additional metadata is necessary to identify stale information.

 ### 3 [How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?](https://www.w3.org/TR/security-privacy-questionnaire/#personal-data)
+Currently WoT specifications do not deal directly with sensor data but with metadata.
-The WoT Thing Description describes IoT devices and may include information such as location and type.
+The WoT Thing Description metadata describes IoT devices and may include information such as location and type.
 If these devices can be associated with an owner, then it may be possible to infer information about the owner.
 For example, if a user is associated with a device as an owner,